pat149/OpenScan_Classic_Premium/README.md

 | Turntable_Base2.step  | 1  |

 ## Print settings
-Every printed part can be printed without any supports at all using the following print settings:
+Every part can be printed without any supports at all using the following print settings:
 - 0.4mm nozzle
 - 0.2mm layer height
 - 3 walls (except for Turntable_Base, Turntable_Extension and Rotary_Arm: min.
 5 walls, depending on the overall length)